9.5 Influence of New Technologies

 The Impact of DVRs and the Internet: Changing Content Delivery

-New Viewing Outlets: YouTube and Hulu Of the many recent Internet phenomena, few have made as big an impact as video-sharing website YouTube.
-Created by three PayPal engineers in 2005, the site enables users to upload personal videos, television clips, music videos, and snippets of movies other users can watch.
-Although it initially drew unfavorable comparisons with the original music-sharing site Napster (see Chapter 6 “Music”), which found itself buried under an avalanche of copyright infringement lawsuits, YouTube managed to survive the controversy by forming agreements with media corporations, such as NBC Universal Television, to legally broadcast video clips from shows such as The Office.
-2006, Google purchased the company, which showed more than 100 million video clips per day, for $1.65 billion (MSNBC, 2006).
+Among the many recent Internet phenomena, few have had as significant an impact as the video-sharing website YouTube.
+Created by three PayPal engineers in 2005, the site enables users to upload personal videos, television clips, music videos, and movie snippets that other users can watch.
+Although it initially drew unfavorable comparisons with the original music-sharing site Napster (see Chapter 6 “Music”), which found itself buried under an avalanche of copyright infringement lawsuits, YouTube managed to survive the controversy by forming agreements with media corporations, such as NBC Universal Television, to broadcast video clips from shows such as The Office legally.
+In 2006, Google purchased the company, which showed more than 100 million video clips per day, for $1.65 billion (MSNBC, 2006).
 Correctly predicting that the site represented the “next step in the evolution of the Internet,” Google CEO Eric Schmidt has watched YouTube’s popularity explode since the takeover.
-As of 2010, YouTube shows more than 2 billion clips per day and allows people to upload 24 hours of video every single minute (Youtube).
+According to current data, people watch over 1 billion hours of video on YouTube every day, and users upload more than 500 hours of video every minute (YouTube).
 To secure its place as the go-to entertainment website, YouTube has expanded its boundaries by developing a movie rental service and showing live music concerts and sporting events in real-time.
-In January 2010, Google signed a deal with the Indian Premier League, making 60 league cricket matches available on YouTube’s IPL channel and attracting 50 million viewers worldwide (Timmons, 2010).
+In 2023, YouTube secured the exclusive rights to NFL Sunday Ticket, bringing live out-of-market NFL games to millions of subscribers and showcasing the platform’s evolution into a comprehensive entertainment hub.

 Video-on-Demand